becky82/mteh/README.md

 For the time being, the MteH corpus only contains simplified Chinese characters, and in particular those you might encounter while living in mainland China or when taking an HSK exam.

+Included in this project are [pdfs designed for handwriting practice](https://github.com/becky82/mteh/tree/main/versions/v0.1.1).

 ## Method

 The MteH corpus is designed to have no "missing" characters: all the characters not in this corpus are necessarily very rare, and likely very niche.
 To this end, the MteH corpus merges the following corpora: